 All Telecommunicators are certified Emergency Medical Dispatchers with Priority Dispatch, Inc. and licensed through Loyola Medical Center with the Illinois Department of Public Health and have APCO Public Safety Telecommunicator I certification.
 All Communications Training Officers (CTO) have their APCO CTO certification.
 All staff members have completed FEMA National Incident Management System (NIMS) training.

-Telecommunicators monitor fire and burglar alarms for approximately one hundred seventy-five (175) businesses and residents in the three member villages.
+Telecommunicators monitor fire and burglar alarms for approximately one hundred seventy-five (175) businesses in three (3) of the four (4) member communities.

 WSCDC is a proud member of IL-TERT (Illinois Telecommunicator Emergency Response Taskforce), an intergovernmental mutual aid program intended to send Telecommunicators to disaster situations in Illinois and throughout the country, as well as provide Telecommunicators to other Illinois 9-1-1 centers that encounter crisis situations.